-PORTLAND, Ore. — Election Day is now less than two weeks away, and most voters in Oregon should already have their ballots.
+PORTLAND, Ore. — Election Day is now a week away, and voters in Oregon should already have their ballots.
 In Portland, this will be the first election in the city to feature ranked-choice voting, a product of the charter reform measure voters approved back in 2022.
 Multnomah County will follow suit with elections in 2026.

 But for some voters now staring down the barrel of a massive grid of candidate names and bubbles, there may be some lingering questions about how the whole process works.